 This playful-yet-sophisticated pendant necklace from Hathorway is an eco-luxe stocking stuffer.
 Each piece is thoughtfully designed and assembled in the U.S. using upcycled buffalo horn by makers earning fair wages.
 Because of the nature of buffalo horns, and of handmade goods, the necklaces have slight variations, making every piece special.

 12. Son of a Sailor Vegetable-Tanned Indigo + Aqua Leash and Matching Collar — $48 to $58

 All the dog owners on your list are sure to adore the super sleek and stylish dog accessories from Son of a Sailor!
 Each piece is handmade in Texas with exceptional attention to quality, using responsibly sourced, vegetable-tanned leather.
 The brand’s collars and leashes come in multiple color variants, so you can find a matching set (or feel free to mix and match).
-Add in an ultra-chic leather waste bag for an added bonus to this doggy gift set!

 13. L.Greenwalt Jewelry Unison Geometric Ring – $65 to $73

 This striking architectural ring from L.Greenwalt is handmade in Portland using responsibly-sourced brass.
 This piece pairs beautifully with all of L.Greenwalt’s jewelry, but wearing this ring alone creates a minimalist touch with elegant shine.

 14. Kyrgies Women’s Tengries Slippers and Men’s Tengries Slippers — $79